marburg-open-courseware/publication-quality-graphics/_main.utf8.md

 <!--chapter:end:03-data-visualisation.Rmd-->

-# Manipulating Plots with the grid Package
+# Manipulating Plots with grid

 Okay, so now we have seen how to produce a variety of widely used plot types using both **lattice** and **ggplot2**.
 We hope that, apart from the specifics, you also obtained a general idea of how these two packages work and how you may use the various things we've touched upon in scenarios other than the ones provided here.